Voice of Customer Research on Reddit: A Complete Guide

 Not all Reddit comments are equally valuable for VOC research.
 Learn to distinguish high-quality data from noise.

-Low-quality VOC data includes single opinions without validation, old posts that may not reflect current reality, trolling or jokes that do not represent genuine sentiment, comments from users outside your target audience, and extreme edge cases that do not generalize.
+Low-quality VOC data includes single opinions without validation, old posts that may not reflect current reality, trolling or jokes, comments from users outside your target audience, and extreme edge cases that don't generalize.

 Building a VOC Practice